joelverhagen/NuGetTools/README.md

 - Test get nearest NuGet framework algorithm
 - Test if a version satisfies a version range
 - Test get best version match algorithm
+- Switch between different NuGet versions.

 ## Future

 I'd like to add the following features in the future:

-- Selecting an arbitrary NuGet version
 - Interacting with real NuGet packages (either uploaded or from a source)
 - Better copy-pasting so you can easily get a snippet to drop in an email or document
 - End-to-end tests